AI in Marketing Automation

 NVECTA uses AI to build smart segments and analyse their behavioural patterns through predictive capabilities.
 This helps improve targeting and enhance RFM scoring.

-AI in Journey Automation
+AI-Driven Journey Automation

 AI tracks customer activity across sessions and triggers campaigns based on predicted behaviour.
-Later journeys adapt automatically as engagement patterns change.
+Later, journeys adapt automatically as engagement patterns change.

-AI in Analytics and Performance Optimisation
+AI-Powered Analytics and Performance Optimisation

 AI is utilised to evaluate campaign performance continuously and identify where changes are required.
 With such clear insights, marketers optimise campaigns and improve revenue.